Ainslie, Australian Capital Territory: Politics

 Ainslie is located within the federal electorate of Canberra and it is represented by Alicia Payne for the Labor Party.
-In the ACT Legislative Assembly, Ainslie is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Ainslie North polling place at Ainslie North Primary School in the 2022 federal and 2020 ACT elections.
+In the ACT Legislative Assembly, Ainslie is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, one Green, one Liberal and one Independent.
+Polling place statistics are shown to the right for the Ainslie North polling place at North Ainslie Primary School in the 2025 federal and 2024 ACT elections.

 Geology

 Calcareous shales from the Canberra Formation from the Silurian period is overlain by Quaternary alluvium.
 This rock is the limestone of the original title of Canberra "Limestone Plains".
 Mount Ainslie itself is composed of the Ainslie Volcanics.